omnavixglobal/omnavix/README.md

-Absolutely.
-Now that SAFARQR V16.1 is working, here is a clean professional README.md you can put in the GitHub repository.

 SAFARQR — Global Travel & Payment Intelligence
 Know.
 Pay.
 Relax.
 Go.
 SAFARQR is a global travel and payment intelligence platform designed to help travellers understand how, where and through which payment networks they may be able to pay while travelling internationally.
 The platform combines payment-corridor intelligence, QR/payment-network information, currency reference tools, traveller guidance and verification information in a single traveller-friendly interface.

----

 🌍 What is SAFARQR?
 International travellers often face questions such as:
 Can I use my home-country payment app abroad?
 Can I pay using QR?
 Which payment network is supported?
 Where can I pay?
 Which partner or acquirer enables the transaction?
 What currency will I be charged in?
 What exchange rate or additional charges may apply?
 Is the payment corridor actually documented and verified?

 SAFARQR brings this information together before the traveller reaches the payment point.